The holidays are the perfect time to grab some hot cocoa, cuddle your pup, and crash the couch in the living room for some Christmas movies.

 With his glowing nose, Zero acts as Jack’s Rudolph, getting him through a heavy fog.
 This movie is half Christmas, half Halloween, and 100 percent adorable on the puppy front.

 This may not be a “Christmas” movie per se, but it is one of the best dog movies that also happens to begin and end on Christmas Day.
 Disney recently made a live action version of the movie, but we can’t help loving the classics!

-Lady is a Christmas gift to her owner.
+Lady is a Christmas gift to her human.
 Through the year, the pampered, sophisticated Lady falls in puppy love with a streetwise mutt.
 On Christmas Day the next year, we see a beautiful new doggy family started by the Lady and the Tramp.

-We encourage making garlic- and onion-free pasta to eat instead of popcorn while watching so you can try to recreate the film’s most famous scene with your pup.
+We encourage making plain, garlic- and onion-free pasta to eat instead of popcorn while watching so you can try to recreate the film’s most famous scene with your pup.

 4. A Charlie Brown Christmas